NovaInstitute/IndependentImpactWebsite/content/features/developer-experience.md

 ### Execution and Monitoring

 As projects proceed, implementers submit monitoring data and supporting evidence.
 Jellyfish-powered compute pipelines transform these inputs into quantitative impact assessments, generating reproducible outputs that others can inspect.

+### Field Data Collection

+Individuals based near implementation sites capture first-mile evidence such as photos, logs, or site observations.
+Each deliverable is submitted into the platform, providing verifiable, time-stamped data while also creating an income-earning opportunity at the local level.

 ### Verification and Tokenisation